 If you want to feel like a VIP, you should add Gstaad, one of the most exclusive mountain resorts in Switzerland, on your bucket list.
 In summer, hiking in Gstaad is one of many outdoor activities, and there are plenty of trails to choose from.
 One of my favorites is the hike from Wispile to Lauenensee, a lovely small lake.

 Having grown up nearby, and since I go back often, I know quite well the Saanenland, as the area around Gstaad is named.
 Each time, I explore new hiking trails in the region, never getting tired of the idyllic scenery.
-A bonus is getting around by public transport, enjoying the Golden Pass, one of the most beautiful train rides in Switzerland.
+A bonus is getting around by public transport and enjoying the Golden Pass, one of the most beautiful train rides in Switzerland.

 Exploring the hiking trails in Gstaad and the Saanenland

-This area of the Swiss Pre-Alps isn’t short of pretty and scenic trails.
-With a map in hands and internet ready, I regularly study the possible destination for my next walk.
+This area of the Swiss Pre-Alps isn’t short of trails that are pretty and scenic.
+With a map in hand and the internet ready, I regularly study the possible destination for my next walk.
 Every time, I wonder if I’ll discover the best hike in Gstaad.
 Or maybe, I already walked along the most beautiful trail, but how could I know?
-I have a few favorites hikes in the area of Gstaad and the Saanenland, one of them is the trail from Col du Pillon to Arnensee and then Feutersoey.
+I have a few favorite hikes in the area of Gstaad and the Saanenland; one of them is the trail from Col du Pillon to Arnensee and then Feutersoey.

 Thankfully, several cable cars are open during the Summer season.
 That means more possibilities having the chance to skip a climb up or down, and being able to choose between different hiking paths.